KisloTAooAnkit/Stocky/README.md

 - Uses alphavantage API to retrieve stocks data of various organisation.
 - Allows user to get rough estimates of future stock pricing
 - The user is able to save favorite stocks.
 This persists between app launches.
-- Added basic Unit test to verify the results of services
+- Added Unit tests to verify the results of services layers

 ## Key Learnings